jamesw201/infrastructure-graph/README.md

 [√] create react diagrams from the output of the AST

-[ ] build mechanism for traversing AST by simple jmespath expressions
+[√] build mechanism for traversing AST by simple jmespath expressions

-[ ] create security policies which run against the AST
+[√] create security policies which run against the AST

 [ ] show security violations on the react FE, overlays will highlight the offending resources and show a code snippet of the offending template lines

-[ ] convert the abstract structure into a graph structure.
+[ ] investigate converting the abstract structure into a graph structure.
 This will be better for Policy checking

 [ ] refactor the policy visitor to work against a graph structure

 [ ] create rdf transform from AST